Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 **Consistency**

-When all your game entities are instances of the same class, and all of your functionality has a standardized interface, you can avoid all of the hassle of cumbersone inheritance trees and dependency diagrams and focus on your core game functionality.
+When all your game entities are instances of the same class, and all of your functionality has a standardized interface, you can avoid all of the hassle of inheritance trees and dependency diagrams and focus on your core game functionality.

 [Source](https://www.raywenderlich.com/2806-introduction-to-component-based-architecture-in-games)